Researcher Exchange and Development within Industry (REDI) initiative

 • Create new training, mentoring and industry placements

-• Develop an industry-ready workforce with the skills necessary to keep pace with a rapidly changing sector
+• Develop an industry-ready workforce with the skills necessary to keep pace with a rapidly changing sector.

 MTPConnect REDI Skills Gaps Analysis Reports